 How do you cook sushi rice?

 The easiest way to cook sushi rice for sushi is in a rice cooker.
+I sometimes travel with a rice cooker – read my rice cooker review post.
 But if you don’t have one, don’t stress as you can cook rice by boiling it.
 Once cooked, fold in a little rice vinegar, sugar and salt (called sushi-zu) as this flavours the rice and is the perfect flavour for sushi rolls.

 Easy Handmade Sushi Recipe